Skip to main content

 Festive

-Layers of flaky phyllo pastry filled with chopped nuts (pistachios or walnuts) and sweetened with syrup.
-Aleppo version is particularly famous for its delicate layers.
+Flaky phyllo layered with chopped pistachios or walnuts and sweetened with syrup.
+The Aleppo version is prized for how fine its layers are.

 vegetarianContains: wheatContains: nutsContains: dairy